How does this company make money?

 Who depends on this company?

-Municipal utilities and rural electric cooperatives in Iowa and Wisconsin that purchase wholesale power would face supply disruptions requiring alternative procurement if service were interrupted.
-Farming and agricultural operations dependent on reliable electric service for irrigation and processing equipment would experience production interruptions.
-Industrial manufacturing customers in chemicals, packaging, and food processing would face operational shutdowns from power outages.
+Municipal utilities and rural electric cooperatives in Iowa and Wisconsin buy wholesale power from the company — if that supply stopped, they would have to scramble to find replacement power on short notice.
+Farms across the region depend on reliable electricity to run irrigation systems and processing equipment; outages would interrupt harvests and production cycles.
+Industrial customers in chemicals, packaging, and food processing would face operational shutdowns during any extended power failure.

 How does this company scale?